pnnl/cst/docs/index.md

 # CoSim Toolbox Overview

-CoSim Toolbox (CST) is a suite of Dockerized tools and libraries that make it easier to build, run, and analyze HELICS-based co-simulations.
+CoSim Toolbox (CST) is a suite of libraries and Dockerized tools that make it easier to build, run, and analyze HELICS-based co-simulations.
 Some of these applications are web-based services (_e.g._ databases for storing configuration and simulation data) and some of these are simulation tools themselves.
-Additionally, CST provides a Python HELICS federate class that makes writing a HELICs federate easier and provides access to some CST functionality with no additional coding.
+Additionally, CST provides a Python HELICS federate class that makes writing a HELICS federate easier and provides access to some CST functionality with no additional coding.

 ## Major Features
 CoSim Toolbox has the following key features: